mahendranv/mahendranv.github.io/_posts/android/2021-10-20-hilt-instrument.md

 ```

-Next step is to add this to `test` and `androidTest` source sets.
+The next step is to add this to `test` and `androidTest` source sets.
 In app level gradle file, include `testShared` source set to test sources.

 ```groovy
 // File: app/build.gradle